Amoshifan/alx-low_level_programming/0x01-variables_if_else_while/README.md

-print all numbers in base 16
+prints all possible combinations of single-digit numbers